teamniteo/handbook/2_Operations/investment-strategy.md

 ## Long-Term Pool

 Reserves in more risky or illiquid assets.
-The currency split is not relevant because most of these assets compensate for the difference between EUR and USD.
-Around 70% of total reserves.
+The currency split is irrelevant because most of these assets are global investments.
+Up to 70% of all reserves can be in this pool.

 - real estate (20% of total) with [Niteo House](https://house.niteo.co) (EUR)
 - stock ETFs (max 30% of total) with Vanguard VWRA (global stocks in USD)